-Over the years I’ve planned many launch parties and have learned that unless they’re exciting (in some way) and news worthy, then they appear as just another party.
+Over the years of planning launch parties, I’ve learned that unless they’re exciting and newsworthy, they often come across as ‘just another party’.

-When you plan a launch party it’s more than hiring a venue and working with a caterer to make sure the right food is served.
-When in the planning phase, it’s essential to decide what you must have at your party, what is nice to have and what you can do without.
+When you plan a party, it’s more than choosing a venue and hiring a caterer.
+It’s important to decide what you need to have at your party, what is nice to have, and what you can do without.

 10 Tips To Plan a Launch Party

 If you’re ready to launch, want to fill the room with the right people, and leave them with a great first impression, follow these 10 tips to plan a launch party.

 #1 – Know your (measurable) event objective – often overlooked yet an important part of the planning process, setting your event objective (or outcome) is the crucial first step when planning a launch party.
 Finding the objective of the event helps you identify the success criteria for the end of your launch party.